tjacobs/CarND-Vehicle-Detection/writeup.md

 ### 4. Heatmapping

 The classifier is not perfect, and often predicts false positives.
-So in order to work around this, I define a global `heat` variable that remains remembered frame by frame over the video.
+So in order to work around this, I define a global `heat` variable that remains persistent frame by frame over the video.
 When the classifer finds a car in a window, I add the value of 1 to all the pixels in that window area in the `heat` image.
-I then threshold the heat image by 2, so that only places in the image where the classifer detected a car in the same area more than twice is shown.
+I then threshold the heat image by 2, so that only places in the image where the classifer detected a car in the same area more than twice in a frame or over multiple frames are shown.
+Finally I fade the heatmap away by 20% each frame so that when cars move around, they are no longer detected in that area.

 ### 5. Bounding boxes